bkerolous/movie-app/README.md

 - Favorites are synced directly with TMDB (no local storage or fake data).
 - Mobile navigation is conditionally rendered using media queries + `useState` logic.
 - Fully modular with reusable components and Sass styles.
+- The pagination is powered directly from the TMDB API using the `page` query parameter.
+- Search and trending movies are handled separately to avoid data mixing.
+- When searching, pagination is disabled for simplicity (can be extended later).

 ---